xd009642/xd-tts/slides/historic_systems.typ

   - A statistical model of speech based on Hidden Markov Models
   - Typically uses frequency spectrum, fundamental frequency and duration in the model
   - Then uses statistical maximisation to generate audio from this
-  - Implementations typically use HTK - a C library.
-Some complexities most HMM libraries don't tackle
+  - Implementations typically use HTK - a C library
   - Was state of the art pre-deep learning.
 Duration modelling is an issue though!
 ]